Politics of the Netherlands: 1966–1994

 In the 1960s, new parties appeared, which were mostly popular with young voters, who felt less bound to the pillars.
 The post-war babyboom meant that there had been a demographic shift to lower ages.
 On top of that, the voting age was lowered, first from 23 to 21 years in 1963 and then to 18 years in 1972.
-The most successful new party was the progressive-liberal D66, which proposed democratisation to break down pillarisation.
+The most successful new party was the progressive liberal Democrats 66 (D66), which proposed democratisation to break down pillarisation.

 Pillarisation declined, with the three Christian democratic parties losing almost half of their votes.
-In 1977 they formed the Christian democratic CDA, which became a major force in Dutch politics, participating in governments from 1977 until 1994.
-Meanwhile, the conservative liberal VVD and progressive-liberal D66 made large electoral gains.
+In 1977 they merged into the Christian Democratic Appeal (CDA), which became a major force in Dutch politics, participating in governments uninterruptedly from 1977 until 1994.
+Meanwhile, the conservative liberal VVD and D66 made large electoral gains.

-The Dutch welfare state had become the most extensive social security system in the world by the early eighties.
-But the welfare state came into crisis when spending rose due to dramatic high unemployment rates and poor economic growth.
-The early eighties saw unemployment rise to over 11% and the budget deficit rose to 10.7% of the national Income.
-The centre-right and centre-left coalitions of CDA-VVD and CDA-PvdA reformed the Dutch welfare state to bring the budget deficit under control and to create jobs.
+The Dutch welfare state had become the most extensive social security system in the world by the early eighties, but it came into crisis when spending rose due to dramatic high unemployment rates and poor economic growth.
+The early eighties saw unemployment rise to over 11% and the budget deficit rose to 10.7% of the national income.
+The centre-right and centre-left coalitions of CDA–VVD and CDA–PvdA reformed the Dutch welfare state to bring the budget deficit under control and to create jobs.
 Social benefits were reduced, taxes lowered and businesses deregulated.
 Gradually the economy recovered and the budget deficit and unemployment were reduced considerably.

-When the far-left parties lost much electoral support in the 1986 elections, they decided to merge into the new GreenLeft (GroenLinks) in 1989, with considerable success.
+When the far-left parties lost much electoral support in the 1986 elections, they decided to merge into the new GroenLinks in 1989, with considerable success.